berkeley-cdss/course-site-myst/README.md

    f.
 Click on **Create Repository**.

 1. Enable GitHub Pages in the repository.
 Go to Settings > Pages > Source > GitHub Actions (Beta).
 Because a github action is contained within the template, it will run when the template is instantiated and may fail until this step is completed.

-1. Create a CNAME entry for the course in campus DNS if one does not already exist.

 ## Instructions for Course Staff